 Buzz marketing, also known as word-of-mouth marketing focuses on customers passing along information.
 Now you already may be asking how can you implement this if it relies on my customers?
-There are some preconditions of buzz marketing for it to correctly work.
-First your product must be either unique, new, or better than the competition.
+Consequently, there are some preconditions of buzz marketing for it to correctly work.
+First, your product must be either unique, new, or better than the competition.
 Second, your brand must stand out.
 Third, your advertising needs to be memorable, intriguing, different, and unique.
 Lastly, you need to get the consumer involved with your brand.

-Check out how Snickers used guerrilla marketing tactics throughout New York City to create a buzz in a funny and personalized way!
+As an example, check out how Snickers used guerrilla marketing tactics throughout New York City to create a buzz in a funny and personalized way!
 Be careful to avoid any repercussions from your actions too!

-A defining moment in product placement was in 1982 when Reese’s Pieces were used to lure E.T. out of hiding.
+As an example, a defining moment in product placement was in 1982 when Reese’s Pieces were used to lure E.T. out of hiding.
 More recently companies have offered enormous amounts of money to have their products viewed in movies.

 Unsure where to start with some of these ideas?
 Contact us to learn how to mix traditional channels and these alternative marketing methods!
 Above all, reaching the maximum amount of customers in a unique and memorable way will help your business to grow!